FRC-6390/Athena-Docs/content/Introduction/Github.md

 ![Java Installation](/gifs/github/image16.png?width=600px&height=150px,classes=border)

 ##### Pull Details
-Here you will learn how to pull code on your VS Code editor
+Learning how to pull code on your VS Code editor

 * Navigate to the Source Control Tab
 * Click the 3 dots icon …